By Tracy Achen

 It's an unfortunate fact that many women face problems with their credit after divorce.
 Whether you're struggling to get by on just one income, trying to pay off lingering marital debts, or have never established credit in your own name, it's time to start paying attention to your credit standing.

-Building up a good credit score will help you as you rebuild your life.
+Building up a good credit score will make things a lot easier you as you rebuild your life.
 For example, having a good credit score makes it a lot easier when it comes to financing a new car or buying a house.
 In addition to loan applications, credit scores are often used in processing rental applications, insurance quotes, and even job applications.

 The bottom line… the higher your credit score, the easier your life becomes.
 The following tips can help you get started establishing your credit if you've never done so, or rebuilding your credit as you move forward in life.